We adore this fine motor bear rescue!

 However, funny stories about the ones shown in the picture.

-The trouble was that my 20-months-old found it more exciting to use it as a teether.
-So here we were, ready to check out with a very drooled upon kitchen tong.
+The trouble was that my 20-month-old found using it as a teether more exciting.
+So here we were, ready to check out with a very drooled-upon kitchen tong.
 Naturally, we had to purchase it, and naturally, it needed to be integrated into our fine motor play.

 Sounds like a win for all.